Skip to main content

 9. Deliveries through gas and electricity distribution systems or deliveries of heat or cold through heating or cooling networks, in the following cases:

-1. Those made to a reseller businessman, when he has the headquarters of his activity, a permanent establishment or, failing that, the domicile in the aforementioned territory, and their destination is said headquarters, permanent establishment or domicile.
+1. Those made to a reseller business, when the latter has the headquarters of its activity, a permanent establishment or, failing that, the domicile in the aforementioned territory, and are destined for said headquarters, permanent establishment or domicile.

-2. Any other, when the purchaser carries out the actual use or consumption of said goods in the territory of application of the tax.
-It is understood that such use or consumption occurs in the aforementioned territory when the meter with which it is quantified is located in said territory.
+2. Any others, when the purchaser makes effective use or consumption of said goods in the territory of application of the tax.
+Such use or consumption is understood to occur in the aforementioned territory when the meter used to quantify it is located in said territory.